pablodecm/phd_thesis/src/101_chapter_1.md

 have to be parametrised and extrapolated from various experimental sources including fixed-target proton deep inelastic scattering (DIS) and previous collider studies.
-It is worth noting that the distribution functions depend strongly in the energy scale of the process, yet the evolution for parton densities can be modelled theoretically [@Altarelli:1977zs;@Dokshitzer:1977sg;@Gribov:1972ri].
+It is worth noting that the distribution functions depend strongly on the energy scale of the process, yet the evolution for parton densities can be modelled theoretically [@Altarelli:1977zs;@Dokshitzer:1977sg;@Gribov:1972ri].
 Given their relevance for computing observables in high-energy colliders, several research collaborations such as NNPDF [@Ball:2017nwa] provide accurate estimations that can be readily used for simulation and prediction.
-In [Figure @fig:subfigs_pdfs], the parton distribution functions at two different energy scales estimated by one of those collaborations are shown, at lower energy scales the valence quarks (up and down) dominate while when we extrapolate at higher energies, gluon scattering become the most likely outcome for the interaction.
+In [Figure @fig:subfigs_pdfs] are shown the parton distribution functions at two different energy scales estimated by one of those collaborations, at lower energy scales the valence quarks (up and down) dominate while when we extrapolate at higher energies, gluon scattering become the most likely outcome for the interaction.